-I used a combination of equal parts Granny Smith apples and Gala apples.
+Use a combination of equal parts Granny Smith and Gala apples for this recipe.

 Granny Smith apples are tart and firm.
 They’re great for baking because it takes a while for these apples to breakdown.

 However, when you combine Granny Smith and Gala, you get a nice balance of sweet and tart.
-You’ll get bites of soft Gala mixed with firm Granny Smith.
-It’s a winning combo.
+It will result with soft bites of Gala mixed with firmer Granny Smith bits.
+It creates an interesting, winning combination.